Electronic Energy Source

 The Probe has BNC connectors for the input X & Y for your scope.
 Most multi-channel scopes are marked Chan 1 as "X" and Chan 2 as "Y"

-It has a 1/8th inch standard mono plug on the wall power transformer to power the probe's circuitry.
+It has a wall power transformer to power the probe's circuitry.

 The Red and Black long leads allow you to reach parts testing at about 3-feet from the probe.